software-assignments-spring2021/spring-2018-ethereum-marketplacer/README.md

 # 3. We will follow the branching workflow - as suggested by Professor Bloomberg.
-- If you want to contribute to the project, please see CONTRIBUTING.md.
+- If you would like to contribute to the project, please see CONTRIBUTING.md.

 # 4. Important links: